bl4de/ctf/CSAW_CTF_2015/LawnCareimulator_Web200_writeup.md

     return true;
 ```

 *$hash* is value from DB and *$pass* is MD5 hash of password from login form.
 First check is the length - if the length of $pass not equals the length of $hash, validation returns false.
-So even if we spoofing login form (eg. via Burp Suite or ZAP) we still have to send 32 signs (MD5 hash).
+So even if we spoof login form we still have to send 32 signs (MD5 hash).

 Then script checks sign by sign if $hash and $pass are equal and it returns false right after first difference.
 If signs are the same, it waits 0.3 sec before next check.
 And this is exactly what we need to bruteforce this validation.